julianhlange/data-structures/final02-assignment/README.md

 Given the sensor data in hand, I am using fridge closings as a proxy for "fridge opening" events.
 The PDF shows three layouts:
 * LANDING page
-* SENSOR 1 page: Bar chart of data collected with the Hall sensor
+* SENSOR 1 page – Bar chart of data collected with the Hall sensor
-* SENSOR 2 page: Bar chart of data collected with the FSR sensor
+* SENSOR 2 page – Bar chart of data collected with the FSR sensor

 The DEMO button on the Landing page would take the uer to the SENSOR 1 page.
 The 30 most recent days (i.e., the 30 last entries) would show in the bar charts.
 The user would be able to switch between the SENSOR 1 and SENSOR 2 pages by clicking at the top right.

-The following values would be pulled from the [aggregated data] (http://ec2-34-226-216-182.compute-1.amazonaws.com:3000/):
+The following values would be pulled from the [aggregated data](http://ec2-34-226-216-182.compute-1.amazonaws.com:3000):
 * date: supplies month and day on x axis
 * fridgeclosed_hallsensor: supplies height of bars on Hall sensor page
 * fridgeclosed_fsrsensor: supplies height of bars on FSR sensor page